 Do scooter insurance plans offer discounts for GPS trackers?

-Specialty e-scooter insurance from Markel, Velosurance, and Sundays Insurance offers 5-15% theft-coverage discounts when you install an approved GPS tracker.
+Specialty e-scooter insurance from Markel, Velosurance, and Sundays Insurance may offer theft-coverage discounts when you install an approved GPS tracker.
 Standard homeowner’s or renter’s policies sometimes cover scooters as personal property without tracker discounts.
-Call your insurer with the tracker model before you buy; on a $1,500+ scooter, the discount often pays for the first year’s subscription.
+Call your insurer with the tracker model before you buy; on a high-value scooter, the discount can help offset the first year’s subscription.

 What’s the difference between a GPS tracker and an AirTag for a scooter?

 An AirTag uses the Apple Find My network.
-It’s free to operate but only reports location when another iPhone is within Bluetooth range, roughly 30 feet.
+It’s free to operate but only reports location when another iPhone is within Bluetooth range.
 A GPS tracker uses cellular networks and reports location anywhere there’s LTE service, regardless of nearby phones.
 For dense cities AirTag often works; for rural recovery or fast-moving theft scenarios, GPS is more reliable.

 Is it legal to put a GPS tracker on my own electric scooter?